Renovations and Expansions

 When the Church renovated the Oakland California Temple in 1988 they built a new visitors’ center to replace the original in the west wing of the temple, which expanded the temple from 82,500 sq. ft.
 (7.665 m2) to 95,000 sq. ft.
 (8.826 m2) (Deseret News: 'Visible as a beacon': Oakland Temple celebrates 50th year of service).
 They converted the vacated area into two waiting rooms, moved the recorder’s office and added a second chapel.
 They also relocated two sealing rooms from the second floor to the third floor, and turned the second-floor sealing rooms into small Instruction rooms.
 All without rededicating the temple (The Oakland Temple: Portal to Eternity chapter - The Temple in Operation).
 In 2019 they completed another renovation that upgraded the mechanical systems, restored trim, furnishings and fixtures and brought back a waterfall feature over the front entrance, then rededicated it on 16 June 2019 (Oakland California Temple Opens Doors to the Public After Renovation).

 When the Church renovated the Hamilton New Zealand Temple they made significant structural upgrades to meet national seismic standards, restored the historic murals in the celestial room and added oak millwork created by craftspeople in Hamilton and decorative painting derived from local Māori patterns.
-They also reconfigured the interior layout for better flow and efficiency, which increased the square footage from 42,304 sq. ft.
+They also reconfigured the interior layout for better flow and efficiency, divided the single instruction room into two and increased the square footage from 42,304 sq. ft.
 (3,930 m2) (Hamilton New Zealand Temple) to 45,251 sq. ft.
 (4,204 m2) (Church News: See images of the recently renovated Hamilton New Zealand Temple).
-They will rededicate the temple in October 2022 (Public Invited to Tour Renovated Hamilton Temple).
+They rededicated the temple in October 2022 (Public Invited to Tour Renovated Hamilton Temple and Elder Dieter F. Uchtdorf Rededicates Hamilton New Zealand Temple).

 Ogden Utah Temple